rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 ![Deploy and run transactions](/assets/img/tutorials/remix-and-metamask-with-rsk-testnet/image-21.png)

-For now we have only one smart contract, so it is automatically select at dropbox
+For now we have only one smart contract, so it is automatically selected in the dropdown.

 ![SimpleStorage.sol](/assets/img/tutorials/remix-and-metamask-with-rsk-testnet/image-22.png)